TransMac

 Symptom: Get error message while or after burning disk image to DVD.

-Solution: Try expanding dmg
+Solution: Try expanding DMG

 to verify integrity.

-Problem: DVD failed verification.
+Cause: DVD failed verification.

 Solution1: Try selecting "Use